JeremyGelb/spNetwork/README.md

 ### Work in progress

-Currently, functions to calculate K-function and cross-K-function for sets of points are available but still need to be validated.
+Currently, functions to calculate K-function and cross-K-function for sets of points are available but still experimental.

 ## Authors